cognetwork-dev/.github/profile/README.md

 ### About
 We are dedicated to ending censorship by creating web proxies and other similar services.

-This will be Fog Network 2.0 if I ever feel like it 😏
+This will be Fog Network 2.0 if I ever feel like it 😏 (Home of Metallic)

-Maybe for Metallic??

 - Bypass web filters at school or work
 - Respecting your privacy